10 things you need to know about Rio de Janeiro Carnival

 Blocos are also known to continue in the streets after Carnival officially ends, making the celebrations easily a month long.
 You can come across blocos just by walking around the city and following the drumming.
 Word of mouth is by far the easiest way, most locals definitely know where to find the best ones.

 3. Stay out late at the street parties

-For the street parties, I would recommend taking your own drinks as it works out a little cheaper.
-If you can find something like our pineapple jugs to put your alcohol in, perfect!
+For the street parties, I would recommend taking your own alcohol as it works out a little cheaper.
+If you can find something like our pineapple jugs to put your concoction in, perfect!
 If you don’t want to carry a big bottle of mixed drink, you can buy cold beers for R$2 off the street, sacolé or cocktails for R$5.

 Happy Hour deals at hostels are usually R$8-10 for 2 small caipirinhas.
 As I said in my first Rio de Janeiro Carnival post, you can source way stronger and larger cups for the same price or less outside.
 It’s so easy to get stuck in your hostel, but my biggest tip is just get out of your comfort zone and enjoy the atmosphere around.
 There really is no other party like Rio de Janeiro Carnival!

 4. Bring all your glitter with you!

 Is it just me or does everyone else bring the worst things away with them?
 Even after 10 years of travelling, I still don’t know the secret of packing.
 It’s so difficult to pack for a long-term trip, even more so when Carnival is involved.
 Are you really going to wear that purple glittery dress again after Carnival?
 No and I definitely did not.